taniarascia/chip8/README.md

 ## License

-The code is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License](LICENSE).